 Other YECs have suggested that many marsupials did migrate to many other areas of the earth as well, but did not survive in most of them.
 They suggest the lack of fossil evidence for this is due to the incomplete nature of the fossil record.
 However, this not only conflicts with the frequent YEC assertion that evolutionists should not use the incompleteness of the fossil record to explain any "gaps," and becomes untenable when one considers the great number of marsupial taxa that are endemic only to Australia, both as living and fossil forms.

 Perhaps realizing the immensity of these problems for the YEC position, some have appealed to ad-hoc, extra Biblical miracles.
 For example, a YEC author going by "KC" proposed that perhaps the Australian marsupials didn't migrate to Australia, but were "placed" their by God (Stear, 2010).
 This reminds me of the similar conclusions that the ICR "RATE" project came to on the problem of radiometric dating evidence.
 The authors could not give any plausible scientific explanation for the massive amount of radioactive decay evidenced in the geologic record.
 Rather than face the logical conclusion that the earth is indeed many millions of years old, they evoked a miracle to vastly accelerate nuclear decay rates, and then realizing that this would create enough heat to melt the earth, evoked more unspecified miracles to protect the earth and all life on it from the immense heat.
 The authors never offered an explanation as to why God would cause such an acceleration in the first place (whose main effects would be to make the earth look old and generate lethal heat).
-With this approach, one can evade virtually any scientific problem, but it seems to severely undermine the "science" of "scientific creationism."
+With this approach, one can evade virtually any weight and extent of contrary evidence, but it undermines any notion of "science" in "scientific creationism."

 Johnson, George, "Convergent and Divergent Evolution" Web article at: http://www.txtwriter.com/backgrounders/evolution/evpage14.html